Gru97/DesignPatternExamples/README.md

 It's not possbile to restrict operations with type.
 Run-time check is needed.

 ### Adding an opperation ###
-We might need to add operation to nodes of our composite structure, traverse it or change it's structure.
+We might need to add operation to nodes of our composite structure, traverse it or change its structure.
+Adding operation to a composite structure has different methods.
+One way is to put the operation on the shared interface between leaf and parent (e.g. *Add*).
+That way, the child and parent maintain transparency from the client perspective.
+Client treats them both the same way.
+But it has a drawback.
+This generalization is not correct, and child methods are forced to implement methods that do not belong to them.
+The client can call these methods on the leaf node and cause an issue.
+This is a violation of LSP principle.
+So there is a trade-off between safety and transparency.

 ### Building composite structures ###